Nonparametric Simulation Extrapolation for Measurement Error Models: Discussion

 While nonparametric corrections for the effects of measurement error are important, given the prevalence of non-normal error distributions, there are drawbacks to such an approach.
 Primarily, nonparametric methods tend to require substantially more data to behave in a stable manner, and our correction is no exception.
-Further, the proposed method assumes that the measurement error is additive, and independent of all observations, assumptions which may be violated in practice.
-Future work which seeks to extend relax these assumptions would serve to greatly improve the utility of such corrections.

-\section{Acknowledgments}
+All the code used to perform the simulations and analyses are available publicly on GitHub, at \url{https://github.com/DylanSpicker/np-simex}.

+\subsection{Acknowledgments}

 This research was partially supported by funding from the Natural Sciences and Engineering Council of Canada (NSERC).
 Yi is a Canada Research Chair in Data Science (Tier 1).
 Her research was undertaken, in part, thanks to funding from the Canada Research Chairs Program.
+The authors thank the anonymous reviewers for their helpful comments.